 One of our priorities is that we need to spend more time and energy on marketing in the US.
 Selling products isn't synonymous with creating awareness.
 We have a wonderful and authentic story and what country loves a good story better than the US?
 Our main challenge is to create a buzz about slave free chocolate.
 And once we’ve gained momentum,

 things will move fast.
 Mark our words.

 Belgium, Scandinavia and Germany

-In Europe, the Netherlands is definitely not the only country where people eat chocolate.
+In Europe, the Netherlands is definitely not the only, or largest country where people eat chocolate.
 Belgians and Swedes love it too.
 So, you can find us in an increasing number of countries.
 We’ll actually be entering the Finnish, Norwegian and German market shortly.
 ‘Supertoll!’, as they would say in Germany.